-Millions of people in the U.S. suffer from an alcohol use disorder.
-The epidemic affects all areas of a user’s life, leading to homelessness, loss of family ties or possessions, and other severe health consequences.
-Therefore, it’s vital to learn more about alcohol addiction treatment if you’re always wondering – am I an alcoholic?
+Millions of people in the U.S. suffer from alcohol use disorders.
+This condition can impact all areas of your life, leading to homelessness, loss of family ties or possessions, and other severe health consequences.
+Therefore, it’s vital to learn more about alcohol addiction treatment if you’re concerned that you’re an alcoholic.

 Signs of Alcoholism

 If you suspect you’re addicted to alcohol, there are a few indicators to check.
-Possible signs of addiction to the substance include:
+Possible signs of addiction to alcohol include:

 - Replacing food with alcohol